edaaydinea/HackerRank/README.md

 # HACKERRANK

  This repository includes:
- - 30 days of code solutions written in Python
+ - 30 days of code solutions written in Python, Java
  - SQL code solutions